NVIDIA/ais-k8s/helm/authn/README.md

 If the `createCert` value is set to true, a cert-manager certificate resource will be created that will output to this secret.

-The `nvidia` and `oci` environments include values for configuring a certificate resource to create this certificate secret.
 Note the valid IP addresses and DNS names for the certificate must be provided as a value for these environments.
 To provide deployment-specific values, add the environment values to the [cert values file](./config/authn/cert)